 L-R, Don Dumas, myself, Laura Handy-Oldham, Jenny Gordon.

-At the end of our week's work, Darlene pulled together a celebration party including some wine.
+At the end of our week's work, Darlene pulled together a celebration party including wine.

-Visible at the back of the table is a book that she maintained for volunteers to sign.
+Visible at the back of the table is a book she maintained for volunteers to sign.

-Some months later Jenny was able to visit Darlene to see even more progress!
+Some months later Jenny visited Darlene and saw even more progress!

 Our group of happy warriors.
 L-R, Darlene, Darlene's son Kyle (holding Deedle), Jenny Gordon, Aaron Gordon (in back), DJ Dumas, Laura Handy-Oldham, Ryan Cheney, Brian Swanson & Don Dumas.